petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-an-iframe-client-extension.md

 Now that your client extension is deployed, configure Liferay to use it.

-## Use the IFrame Client Extension
+## Add the IFrame Client Extension as a Widget

 The IFrame is added to a page as a widget.
-In Liferay,

 1. Click _Edit_ (![Edit](../../../../images/icon-edit-pencil.png)) at the top of any page.